AyushBorage28/GoogleAuth/README.md

 A **fully working, up-to-date implementation** of Google Sign-In in React Native for both **Android and iOS** platforms.

-> Save 3–4 weeks of struggle!
+> Save hours of struggle!
 This one-stop solution is based on my own experience of scraping through outdated blogs, broken guides, and confusing documentation.

 ---